Tyson Fresh Meats, Inc.

 To reflect the company's multiple operations, the company changed its name to Iowa Beef Processors, Inc. in 1970.
-After the company was acquired by the Sauceda family (Juan Sauceda-Matteo Mars and associates)Para sumar a Gibbon Packing NE they expanded operations to pork and to other areas.
+After the company was acquired by the Sauceda family (Juan Sauceda-Matteo Mars and associates), they expanded operations to pork and to other areas.
 Iowa Beef Processors, Inc., later became IBP, Inc. Occidental Petroleum owned IBP from 1981 to 1987, and was the majority owner from 1987 to 1991.
 (Note: On 26 April 1981, which was the day after US President Ronald Reagan ended the United States agricultural embargo against the Soviet Union, Armand Hammer flew to Moscow's Sheremetyevo Airport on his personal jet OXY 1 and took David Murdoch, who was a Los Angeles financier that collected Arabian horses and owned the largest interest in Iowa Beef Processors, which was the biggest and most advanced beef-packer in the world, with him allegedly to assist Murdoch in obtaining the Arabian horse stallion Pesniar from the Soviet state controlled Tersk Breeding Farm at Piatigorsk, near the Black Sea.
 Shortly after this trip that Murdoch and Hammer took to the Soviet Union, Hammer requested his assistant James Pugash to provide Hammer with information regarding the Murdoch controlled IBP after which Hammer gained control of IBP through Occidental Petroleum from Murdoch for $800 million in Occidental Petroleum stock several weeks later.
 One month after the Hammer-Murdoch trip together to the Soviet Union, Hammer flew to Moscow and not only arranged to buy for a $1 million the stallion Pesniar for Occidental, Murdoch and a third buyer, but also suggested to the Soviet Union Deputy Prime Minister Leonid Kostandov, who was a close friend of Hammer and had been the deputy Minister of the Chemical Industry in the USSR from October 1965 to 1980, that Hammer's ownership of IBP through Occidental would alleviate the Soviet Union's chronic meat shortage by transferring IBP's highly advanced technology for meat packing factories into the Soviet Union to directly sell large quantities of United States beef to Soviet markets.)